JJJ000/knowledge-repo.com/post/undo_git_commits.kp/knowledge.md

 ---
-title: How do I undo the most recent commits in Git
+title: How do I undo the last commit in Git
 authors:
-- smart_wizard
+- cool_wizard
 tags:
 - knowledge
 - git
 created_at: 2022-12-30 00:00:00
-updated_at: 2022-12-30 14:29:56.705204
+updated_at: 2022-12-30 14:44:55.359725
-tldr: Use `git reset --soft HEAD~1` to revert the last commit and keep all the changes, or `git reset --hard HEAD~1` to clean up fully all the changes in the last commit.
+tldr: Use `git reset --soft HEAD~1` to undo the last commit and keep all the changes, or `git reset --hard HEAD~1` to clean up all the changes in the last commit.
 ---

 **Contents**

 [TOC]

-### Look up the Git commit history
+### Look up the Git commit history:

 To view the commit history of a Git repository, you can use the `git log` command.
 By default, this command will show you a list of all commits in the repository, starting with the most recent commit.